MRPHarris/SampleQueue/README.md

 the processed files (Absorbance data, Processed Excitation-Emission Matrices, Workbook files) with their ‘real’ names.

-Options are also available for the automatic blank-subtraction of MilliQ water blanks interspersed within a run.
-Suggested analysis workflows are included.

-After running a **SampleQ** workflow, the user should be left with a collection of appropriately named and catalogued files that can then be indexed and interrogated with the existing R fluorescence analysis framework provided by the
+After running a **SampleQueue** workflow, the user should be left with a collection of appropriately named and catalogued files that can then be indexed and interrogated with the existing R fluorescence analysis framework provided by the